 Secret Treasure Room

-Before you leave this room, search the wall near the Kobold Painter to find a hidden panel [Perception 20] which you can interact with to move a section of wall to the northeast, revealing secret treasure room.
-Inside you’ll find an obvious chest and a hidden chest [Perception 7], the latter of which is also locked [Trickery 7].
-In both chests you’ll find a collection of gems, jewels and coins, but you’ll also find the Cypress Queen’s Goblet in the locked chest.
+Before you leave this room, search the wall near the Kobold Painter to find a hidden panel [Perception 20] which you can interact with to move a section of wall to the northeast, revealing a secret treasure room.
+Inside you’ll find an obvious chest and a hidden chest [Perception 7] as well as a hidden cache in the eastern wall [Perception 21].
+The hidden chest is also locked [Trickery 7].
+In all of them you’ll find a collection of gems, jewels and coins, but you’ll also find the Cypress Queen’s Goblet in the locked chest and a Frost Greatsword +1 in the eastern wall.
 If that’s not enough, search the wall to the northeast to find a hidden wall panel [Perception 14], which is also locked [Trickery 20].
 Get it open and you’ll find more gems, 371 GP and a Headband of Vast Intellect +2.

 Devourer of Metal